 During the initial evaluation, my questions are centered around occupation.
 What does a typical day look like before the injury?
 What does it look like now that you have no use of your dominant hand?
 What are your current goals?
 What things do you need to be able to do now to get through the day?

 Getting an understanding of the daily occupations, gives me insight into the patient’s life and how my treatments can not only prevent tendon ruptures but provide a meaningful treatment the patient can implement immediately.
 On the first visit, we did review edema management techniques along with a protected range of motion exercises.
 I was able to help her identify times she could implement these exercises based on what she told me during the initial evaluation.
-I was able to show her one-handed techniques to complete the ADLs that were crucial to making her day easier such as donning a bra, doing her daughters hair and doing simple meal preparation for her family.
+I was able to show her one-handed techniques (one handed techniques occupational therapy) to complete the ADLs that were crucial to making her day easier such as donning a bra, doing her daughters hair and doing simple meal preparation for her family.

 Occupation in hand therapy can not only be used as a means to an end but also as a therapeutic agent throughout the intervention.

 What are some other ways you can implement occupation-based treatment into hand therapy?